cirKITers/qml-essentials/docs/usage.md

 - `density`: Calculates the density matrix
 - `probs`: Simulates the model with the number of shots, set by `model.shots`

+For all three different execution types, the output shape is determined by the `output_qubit` argument, provided in the instantiation of the model.
+In case of `density` the partial density matrix is returned.

 ## Noise

 Noise can be added to the model by providing a `noise_params` argument, when calling the model, which is a dictionary with following keys